 BY SOFO ARCHON

 Children come out of the womb with an inborn desire to better understand themselves and the world they live in — they desire to explore new perspectives, to discover different realities and make sense of existence.
-But why is it that later on, once they become school students, most children begin to lose interest in learning?
-Why do they feel bored in classroom, are uninterested in reading books, and in general hate school?
+But why is it that later on, when they become school students, most children begin to lose interest in learning?
+Why do they feel bored in the classroom, are uninterested in studying, and in general hate school?

-These are some questions that I am going to answer here, with the aim to shed some light on the negative aspects of our education system and provide suggestions on how it can be improved, for the benefit of the new generations and hence the future of humanity.
+These are some questions that I am going to answer here, with the aim to shed some light on the negative aspects of our education system and provide suggestions on how it can be changed for the better, in order to benefit the new generations and hence the future of humanity.

 Suppressing Children Through Schooling

-When I was a school student, I was feeling very unhappy.
-I wanted to spend my time outside in nature and play with other children, but I was forced to stay for hours upon hours every day in a small classroom where play was out of question.
-I wanted to express myself through art and sports, but I was made to sit down learning math, history, and other things that I couldn’t care less about learning at that age.
+When I was a school student, there was a time I was feeling very unhappy.
+I wanted to spend my time outside in nature and play with other children, but I was forced to stay for hours upon hours every day in a small classroom where play was out of the question.
+I wanted to express myself through art and physical movement, but I was made to sit down learning math, history, and other subjects that I couldn’t care less about learning at that age.
 I wanted to communicate my thoughts and emotions with my peers, but I was told not to talk or move unless I was given permission first.
 What I loved doing, I was not allowed to do, and what I hated doing, I was forced to do.
 No wonder I was so unhappy.

 In most places around the world, school is a very traumatic experience for the majority of children.
 Children from a very young age are sent to school, whether they like it or not.
 There they usually have to be confined in a room for 6 to 8 hours every weekday (except on holidays) for about 12 years of their life, to obey rules, to follow orders and to learn things they are not interested in.
-What children truly want is to have fun, to play, to communicate and form social connections, to explore the great outdoors, to ponder and create — and barely any of those things they are allowed to do in school.
+What children truly want is to have fun, to play, to connect with their peers, to explore the great outdoors, to ponder and create — and barely any of those things are they allowed to do in school.